 Seriously painful periods are not always caused by uterine fibroids.
 For many women, endometriosis causes severe and at times incapacitating, menstrual pain.
 The cause of endometriosis is unclear, but early diagnosis is key to successfully managing and treating the disease.
 Laparoscopy, a minor surgical procedure, can pinpoint the growths’ size and location, which can provide valuable information in terms of determining a treatment plan.

 A fellow chronic condition, irritable bowel syndrome, is characterized by many of the symptoms found in those with endometriosis.
 Cramping, bloating, diarrhea, abdominal pain and constipation are shared symptoms.
 Women with endometriosis notice that these symptoms are markedly worse when they have their period, which could mean endometrial cells are somewhere in the GI tract.

 Sign #3: Frequent Urination

 Running to the bathroom constantly, or the feeling of having to go, is often associated with urinary tract infections.
 Endometrial lesions on the bladder can cause the same feelings during your menstrual cycle.
 If your trips to the bathroom increase during your period, be sure to get checked out.
-Dr. Melvin Thornton, Medical Director at CT Fertility, can help you determine which condition is causing your discomfort.
+Dr. Melvin Thornton can help you determine which condition is causing your discomfort.

 Sign #4: Pain + Increased Bleeding